dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### List and Set
-All collections has a method `contains(Object o)` to check if element in collection.
+All collections have a method `contains(Object o)` to check if element in collection.
 But `Map` doesn’t have such a method.
 Instead, it has 2 methods `containsKey(Object o)` and `containsValue(Object o)`.
 If you pass wrong object, you won't get `ClassCastException`, just false.
 The reason, is that inside they compare by `equals` method.
 ```java
 import java.util.*;